 Law (3-6 credits)

 In addition, all MPP students take at least one (up to two) policy oriented law school elective.
 Offered through a unique partnership between Jacksonville University and Florida Coastal School of Law, MPP students take at least one course at the law school during their last year of MPP study.
 Students must receive a grade of “C” or better for credit toward the MPP degree, but the law school grade will not be counted in the MPP GPA.
 View a list of elective course options at Florida Coastal School of Law.

-Students complete a two credit summer internship following completion of the first year Core.
-Placement is made either through the Institute's Internship Partners or through the intern.
+Students complete an internship following completion of the first year Core.
+Placement is made either through the Institute's Internship Partners or through an outside provider.
 Internship is a commitment by both the placement partner and the student to complete a minimum 10 week, 200 hours policy project or substantive policy work.

 Prior to graduation, MPP students complete a six credit Capstone Policy Project.
 Students choose between working in a small group with a faculty advisor on a policy problem for a real world client organization (Client Policy Project) or working individually with a faculty advisor on a research thesis on a policy question of their choosing (Research Policy Thesis).

 - PPOL 695: Capstone Project: Client Policy Project I